publicityreform/findbyimage/_posts/2017-05-09-create-compute-instance.md

 # update or install any dependencies

 you can always use `conda` or `pip` to install or update any dependencies your project requires.

+# very important! stop all instances as soon as you are done running them!